 About The Radio Television Digital News Foundation (RTDNF)

 RTDNF, a 501 (c) 3 educational foundation, was created to help RTDNA members embody and uphold the standards of ethical journalism and promote leadership in the newsroom.
-RTDNF offers the electronic news community professional development opportunities, an open forum for the discussion of ethics, assistance with the development of leadership skills, support of First Amendment issues and the exchange of ideas and perspectives from electronic journalists worldwide.
-The Foundation also provides scholarships and fellowships to aspiring and early-career electronic journalists.
+RTDNF offers the broadcast and digital news community professional development opportunities, an open forum for the discussion of ethics, assistance with the development of leadership skills, support of First Amendment issues and the exchange of ideas and perspectives from broadcast and digital journalists worldwide.
+The Foundation also provides scholarships and fellowships to aspiring and early-career broadcast and digital journalists.

-The Foundation provides training programs, seminars, scholarship support and research in areas of critical concern to electronic news professionals and their audience.
+The Foundation provides training programs, seminars, scholarship support and research in areas of critical concern to broadcast and digital news professionals and their audience.
 As the educational arm of the Radio Television Digital News Association, RTDNF offers professional development opportunities for working and aspiring journalists and journalism educators.
 The Foundation's primary objectives include:

 - Promoting discussion of ethics and integrity in news coverage

 - Developing leadership skills among news professionals and sound management practices in news organizations